openjdk/guide/src/index.md

 #. **Is modification of shared Java code needed?**

    **Yes**
-   :   It is often sufficient to build and test on a single platform, but sometimes it is not.
+   :   It's often sufficient to build and test on a single platform, but sometimes it's not.
 Use discretion.

    **No**
    :   Continue